Koozå: Costumes

-Reflecting Cirque du Soleil's return to more traditional circus arts with clowning and acrobatics, Marie-Chantale Vaillancourt (costume designer) chose a color palette more in line with traditional circus and burlesque: red, white, and gold.
+Reflecting Cirque du Soleil's return to more traditional circus arts with clowning and acrobatics, Marie-Chantale Vaillancourt (costume designer) chose a colour palette more in line with traditional circus and burlesque: red, white, and gold.
 Koozås costumes are designed from the point of view of a character called the Innocent.
-The Innocent's costume itself has horizontal stripes and is very ill-fitted, with sleeves much too long and pant legs much too short, illustrating his childlike naïvety.
-The other main character, the Trickster, is impeccably dressed, with the same colored stripes as the Innocent, yet his are vertical.
-In fact, the stripes are aligned to such a degree that the lines run directly in line from headpiece to shoe.
+The Innocent's costume itself has horizontal stripes and is very ill-fitted, with long sleeves and pant legs too short, illustrating his childlike naïvety.
+The other main character, the Trickster, is impeccably dressed, with the same coloured stripes as the Innocent, yet his are vertical.
+The stripes are aligned to such a degree that the lines run directly in line from headpiece to shoe.
 Much detail was put into piecing the wool-lycra blend pieces together to show the Trickster's mischievous and all-powerful character.

 Inspiration for the characters was drawn from graphic novels and comic books, Gustav Klimt paintings, as well as Indian and Eastern European art.
-As Koozå is dreamt of by the Innocent, many of the costumes are designed to impress the audience with ideas of children's toys, soldiers, and children's stories.
+As Koozå is dreamt of by the Innocent, many costumes are designed to impress the audience with ideas of children's toys, soldiers, and children's stories.
 Many of the costumes are also designed to metamorphose.
 For example, the Charivari performers have controls at their fingertips that will turn their costumes from gold to red in the blink of an eye.
 These metamorphosis effects were inspired by quick-change artists and magicians.